joelhelbling/cuke_writer/README.md

  *   Handle scenario outlines.
  *   Handle step tables (just pass 'em on wholesale to the generated step).
  *   Need a test which actually runs generated features to ensure they are kopasetic.
- *   Need a special tag (e.g. @cw) which is appended to each generated feature.
+ *   Need a special tag (e.g. @cw) which is added to each generated feature.
 This will allow us to (re)run the main features while omitting the generated features and vice versa.
  *   Generate a nice new rake task for each serialized batch of generated features.
  *   Create a nice rake task which cleans up old batches of generated features.